eye3/nkit4nodejs/README.md

 For example, nkit4nodejs is about 10 times faster than popular [xml2js](https://www.npmjs.org/package/xml2js) module on parsing 20Mb XML file (see test/compare.js for comparison code).

+Supported not only native Expat XML encodings, but also many others (see /deps/nkit/src/vx/encodings.inc)

 # Installation